Combined Pill: The FPA Guide

 Monophasic pills

 This is the most common type of pill.
 There are 21 pills in a pack.
-Each pill has the same amount of hormones.
+Each pill is the same.

 There are different ways to take it, so you can choose a bleeding pattern that works for you.